varunsalunkhe/Text_Generation_using_Llama2_GGML/README.md

 ## 📝 Description
 - Implemented a system capable of creating text based on specific user requests.
-- Explored the adaptability of the LLMMA2 model for varied content generation.
+- Explored the adaptability of the Llama 2 model for varied content generation.
 - Focused on pushing the boundaries of conventional text generation with innovative features.
-- Addressed challenges in optimizing the [LLMMA2](https://huggingface.co/meta-llama) model for real-time, personalized responses.
+- Addressed challenges in optimizing the [Llama 2](https://huggingface.co/meta-llama) model for real-time, personalized responses.
 Aimed to redefine user interaction with AI-generated content.

 ## Installation :desktop_computer: